 A person can go to their GP to discuss treatment options and work out what they feel is best for them.
 Their GP can assess the severity of the issue and help to advise on the most appropriate addiction treatment route.

 Some people prefer to go directly to a drug addiction treatment facility for advice and most, such as Priory, will accept self-referrals.
 For anyone who feels they are struggling with a substance abuse issue, Priory offers a free addiction assessment with one of our experienced addiction therapists which can be quickly and easily booked.
 This gives you the opportunity to discuss treatment options in confidence and helps you to understand the best route towards recovery.

 Addiction treatment options

-Based upon the results of discussions with a patient, a tailored treatment programme can be put together, designed to tackle the addiction and any underlying conditions.
+Based upon the results of discussions with a patient, a tailored treatment programme can be put together, designed to tackle the addiction, withdrawal and any underlying conditions.
 The options may include:

 - Residential rehabilitation – a supportive inpatient environment where a medically-managed drug detoxification can safely take place, and where a specialist multidisciplinary team are available to support a patient’s needs

 - Day care – a step-down programme from residential rehab, where the triggers for addiction can continue to be identified and tackled

 - Outpatient therapy – providing the opportunity to meet with a therapist for assessment and ongoing treatment